Work package 7 members at the CHRODIS PLUS kick-off meeting

 - April 2020 – Final WP conference with partners, experts, patients, policymakers and other stakeholders, to present the deliverables and share the results of the WP.

-- D7.2 – Guide for the implementation of JA-CHRODIS QCR tool to improve the quality of care for people with chronic diseases – Lessons learnt based on experiences in pilot actions in at least 3 countries.
+- D7.2 – Guide for the implementation of the JA-CHRODIS QCR Tool to improve the quality of care for people with chronic diseases – Lessons learnt based on experiences from the pilot actions in at least three countries.